Ad Noctum: Circuit(ry is Dark)

 Telford tosses Rush a flash drive.
 Rush catches it left-handed.
 The crack of the plastic against his wedding ring is like a spark going to ground—like a circuit closing.

-As his hand closes around it, the tree-lined sun of University Drive fades, dissolves, and reforms into a space that’s dark and close and trimmed with gold.
+As Rush’s hand closes around the small transmitter, the tree-lined sun of University Drive fades, dissolves, and reforms into a space that’s dark and close and trimmed with gold.

 “Really sorry about this,” Telford says.
 And he looks it, too.
-That’s about all Rush has time to register before the other man raises a sinuous curve of metal.
-It activates in his hand, springing apart.
-The air ionizes around its tip—
+That’s all Rush has time to register before the other man raises a sinuous curve of metal.
+It activates in his hand, makes a sound, springs apart.
+The air ionizes at its tip—

 He can hear, though.

-The universe seems bent on sounding itself from its lowest note to the peak of its range—radio wave to gamma ray—every frequency a note, a fair fucking wall of glorious, entangled sound, the kind of thing that would blow out lesser instruments than he’s become.
-Already he’s parsing it, this massive input that’s sonically, subsonically, and supersonically assaulting him.
+The universe seems bent on sounding itself from its lowest note to the peak of its range—radio wave to gamma ray—every frequency a note, a fair fucking wall of glorious, entangled sound, a chord that would blow out lesser instruments than he’s become.
+Already, he’s parsing it, this massive input that’s sonically, subsonically, and supersonically assaulting him.
 Shutting it down.
-All of it except—
+All of it.
+All except—

 There are additional considerations.

-He’s lying against a hard surface.
-And yes, right, he’s inside something.
-A collection of viscous material.
-That same thing is inside him.
-That’s a problem.
 That problem is over now.
-That problem should be over now.
+No. Almost.
 That problem is in the process of ending.
 He knows it’s ending without knowing what it is.

 Fuck this fuck this fuck this.